LIS Practica and Special Projects

 Registering for LIS 526 Practicum and/or LIS 527 Special Projects:

-- Arrange for Practicum or special project by responding to the department's emailed postings of Practicum Opportunities sent through the LIS student listserv, or by contacting an information professional of your choice directly.
-With the supervising information professional, work out the details of a possible practicum/project including the activities and skills to be acquired.
-Contact a regular LIS faculty member (not a visiting faculty member) to approve the practicum/project.
+- Arrange for Practicum or special project by responding to the department's emailed postings of Practicum Opportunities sent through the LIS student listserv, or by contacting an informational professional of your choice directly.

 Completing the Practicum and/or Special Project